Tips and Tricks for Autonomous Learning

 Where can I find further information about autonomous learning?

-- On our Moodle platform you will find advice and links for your self-guided study of German (University internal use only)
+- On our Moodle platform you will find advice and links for your self-directed study of German (University internal use only)

 - The European Centre for Modern Languages (ECML) in Graz has published a short guide "How you can learn languages" summarizing the best ways to learn your target language